 Finding a good breeder for any breed requires some basic homework on the part of the buyer.
-Information about who the breeders are can be found by contacting the Greyhound Club of America Secretary, or the AKC who can put you in touch with breeders in your area.
+Information about who the breeders are can be found by contacting the Greyhound Club of America Breeder Referral, or the AKC Breeder Referral who can put you in touch with breeders in your area.
 AKC greyhound breeders are a small group and it is not unusual to have to go outside your area for a puppy.
 That means building a relationship over the phone with the breeder and through networking with others who may have bought a puppy from this breeder previously.
 The breeder should be happy to supply you with those contacts.

-While you are busy asking your prospective breeder questions regarding the longevity, temperment, and health issues in their breeding program, the conscientious breeder will be drilling you about other dogs, play areas, your home, and your ability to support this animal in sickness and health.
+While you are busy asking your prospective breeder questions regarding the longevity, temperament, and health issues in their breeding program, the conscientious breeder will be drilling you about other dogs, play areas, your home, and your ability to support this animal in sickness and health.

 A good breeder will also be telling you about their contract.
-The contract is to protect the puppy for his lifetime and will include items related to your first vet visit, whether this is a show vs pet puppy and information related to the show career, and most importantly that if you can not keep this puppy at any time in it's life, the breeder will take it back.
+The contract is to protect the puppy for his lifetime and will include items related to your first vet visit, whether this is a show vs pet puppy and information related to the show career, and most importantly that if you can not keep this puppy at any time in its life, the breeder will take it back.
 If possible, you should start looking at puppies well in advance of your planned purchase.
 This may give you a better feel for the quality of dog a kennel produces.

 If you plan on a show career with your youngster, it is important to socialize this puppy around other dogs.
 A puppy kindergarten offered by the local kennel club or training group may be the ticket.
 Socializing with humans is important for a successful pet whether you have purchased a show dog or not.
 Even before your first event, you should attend some shows and watch the ring.
 It is here you will meet your future competitors and pick up tips and information from them.
 You will also get to see how your puppy measures up to those in competition.
 Don’t be shy, most people will be happy to talk to you after their judging.